chadgeary/cloudoffice/gcp/README.md

 # mgmt_cidr
 # IP range granted SSH and WebUI access to cloud instance.
+# Deploying from home and only want to access it while at home?
+Set to your public IP address with a /32 suffix.
+# Want worldwide access?
+Set to 0.0.0.0/0

 # gcp_billing_account
 # The billing ID for the google cloud account